tamascsaba/jsconf-2024-presentation/slides/slides.md

 >  A sportsman’s real life practical advices for JavaScript Developers

 <!--
 こんにちは, (ko-n-ni-csi-va) everyone!
 Thank you for joining me today.
-My name is Csaba Tamas, and I’m here to share insights from two seemingly unrelated worlds—software development and competitive sports.

-Today, I’ll share 10 practical, sports-inspired health tips to help you stay fit and code better.
+My name is Csaba Tamas, Today, I would like to share my real life practical advices to help you stay fit and code better.
 And don’t worry—I’ve included some JavaScript magic to make it interesting for all of us!
  -->

 ---